"What lies behind you and what lies in front of you pales in comparison to what is inside of you"

 Fortunately, there are college plans, called 529 under the IRS designation, which are meant to grow over time and help offset some of the cost.

 In some states, the contributions can be tax deductible.
 Explore Vanguard's calculator and see whether your state qualifies.
-529's can be used for high school.
+529's can be used for high school as well.

 There are a number of companies or brokerage firms which offer different funds.
 One of my favorite brokerage firm is vanguard.
 They offer a variety of low cost funds.

 If you wonder whether the money will be invested in the stock market, the answer is yes.
 If your next thought is about losing the money, think carefully and rationally.
-Short answer is, a 529 is your kids best chance in affording a degree and not be burdened with debt.
+Short answer is, a 529 college fund is your kids best chance in affording a degree and not be burdened with debt after they finish college.

 Putting the money in a savings account, CD, etc. is no longer an option.
-Over the long run, you will not generate enough money to beat inflation.
+Over the long run, you will not generate enough money through interest to beat inflation.

 Remember, the money will grow until your child goes to college; an average of 12-14 years if started early.

-Within the 529, you have the choice of how aggressive you want to be with the investments.
+Within the 529 college fund, you have the choice of how aggressive you want to be with the investments.
 Let me explain.

 To keep it simple, there are 2 types of investments: